Johnson Nsumoh

-Club career
+Career

 Spartak Trnava

 Johnson Nsumoh joined Spartak Trnava in February 2020.
 He made his Fortuna Liga debut for Spartak at pod Dubňom against Žilina on 14 June 2020.
-He came on in the second half, with the final score already set at 2:1 for the home side, to replace Bamidele Yusuf.
+He came on in the second half, with the final score already set at 2–1 for the home side, to replace Bamidele Yusuf.
+He featured in the quarter-finals of the 2020–21 Slovak Cup, where Trnava would lose 1–0 to AS Trenčín and get knocked out of the competition.